 Remember… back in those days, there was no electricity… no refrigerators… no law enforcement… and certainly no grocery store or supermarkets… Some of these exceptional skills are hundreds of years of old and they were learned the hard way by the early pioneers.

-Today is your chance to be part of saving our ancestors’ lost ways.
+Today is your chance to be part of saving The lost super food .
 I wanted to make this information available to every family out there without having to spend years of their lives or thousands of dollars.

 So I came up with this great idea to edit all my manuscripts and to turn all this lost knowledge into one of the greatest books of this century: